The truth about “the” Septuagint Part 2

 The Authority that Vaticanus, Sinaiticus and Alexandrinus have, is based on the belief that they contain a copy of “the” Septuagint.
 Therefore it is the belief that there was such a thing as “the” Greek Septuagint and that these Codices contain a copy of it, that gives them their authority.
 Circle reasoning prevails.

 If however there was no such thing as an official translation of the Hebrew into Greek done by the Jews themselves using THEIR manuscripts in approx 285 BC as per the story, then we do not know who translated the Greek text contained in these manuscripts.
 We do not know when they translated it and we do not know which manuscripts they used.
 We do not know how well they spoke Greek or how well they spoke Hebrew.
-We would in fact not know much at all about the text.
+We would in fact not know much at all about the translation of the text.